 Online learning accelerated rapidly

-With the outbreak of the Coronavirus pandemic in 2020, working from home brought additional challenges.
-We didn't just work online: the transition to e-learning and online learning accelerated rapidly.
+With the outbreak of the coronavirus pandemic in 2020, working from home brought additional challenges.
+It wasn’t just about working online; the transition to e-learning and online learning suddenly gained momentum.
 What 2020 taught us is that online learning is a very inclusive way of learning.
-Never before we experienced such high participation rates from the missions.
+Never before had we experienced such high participation rates from the missions.

 Image: © academy

-Robin Hagendoorn (assistant at the the Human Resources Department (HDPO)) assists with distributing the final printed study guide in 2021.
+Robin Hagendoorn (departmental assistant at the Human Resources Department (HDPO)) helping to distribute the last printed study guide in 2021.
 Since 2022, our online study guide can be found on this website.

 The publication of the first study guide